deejross/go-webdev-kit/README.md

 Developer Installation
 ----------------------
 These instructions are only for developers looking to build a web application using this kit.
+While these instructions are for macOS, they should be adaptable for other platforms.
+Visual Studio Code is also optional, but this kit provides a build and run configuration for VSCode to make getting started quick and easy.

 **Requirements**:
 - macOS >= 10.10 (El Capitan)